Wouterbeets/mindpalace/vision.md

 - **MVP Priorities**: Nail transcription, media, audio, and video integration for the Steam version, with plugin generation as the core extensible feature.
 - **Personal Build**: Add drone integration and GPS plugins for the trailer version, leveraging MindPalace’s dynamic plugin loading.

 ## Vision Statement
-MindPalace empowers users to capture and relive life’s adventures, from epic roadtrips to personal projects, with a local-first AI that’s extensible through user-owned plugins and grounded in radical transparency via its 3D Godot visualization front-end.
-This front-end demystifies LLM operations and dynamically organizes thoughts and ambitions in a virtual mindpalace, fostering trust and self-management.
-For the roadtrip, it will preserve every moment in a private, interactive archive, while the Steam version democratizes this power, funding the journey and enabling others to build their own digital legacies.
+MindPalace empowers individuals to extend their minds through collaborative AI, forging human-AI teams that preserve dignity and autonomy in an era of centralized digital dominance.
+By enabling anyone to build custom tools for their unique endeavors—whether epic family roadtrips, homeschooling adventures, or personal ambitions—this local-first assistant transforms productivity and self-management.
+Users interact fluidly across three layers: direct manipulation via intuitive 3D interfaces in a Godot-powered virtual mind palace; natural conversations with specialized agents; and high-level guidance from an intelligent orchestrator that routes insights seamlessly.
+Grounded in radical transparency, the front-end visualizes every LLM reasoning step, data flow, and interaction, demystifying AI to build unbreakable trust.
+For the roadtrip from Canada to Argentina, it captures and relives every moment in a private, interactive archive, while the Steam version democratizes this power—funding the journey and inspiring others to create their own digital legacies, leaving a world where humanity thrives alongside AI, not beneath it.